Luxury Vacation Rental Design

 Adjacent to the kitchen and dining room lies the new living room.
 Keeping the design consistent within each room of Three Cheers, this space achieves a comfortable and accommodating feel through its deep leather L-shaped couch, warm-textured rugs, and wood burning fireplace.
 It was important to Sarah to achieve a friendly and hospitable feel with a cohesive union between the kitchen, dining, and living rooms.

-Finally getting a good sense of Sarah’s unique style?
-With old-school mountain memorabilia lining the walls drawing the eyes up to the tall ceiling, this room is a perfect example of how whites contrasted with textures and textiles can give a room a whole new persona through a careful décor with materials that are as vivid as they are subtle.
+With old-school mountain memorabilia lining the walls, the eye is drawn up to the tall ceiling, providing a perfect example of how white colors contrasted with textures and textiles can give a room a whole new flavor.

-You will notice in the below “after” photo, yet another example of Sarah’s signature style.
-Her use of layering with pillows and throw blankets throughout Three Cheers’ beds and couches pulls each and every element together.
-And as she reminds us, “When you have a base of white, you can always change your accents to reflect what you love right now.
-And the more throw pillows and blankets you use, the warmer and more inviting a space will feel.”
+You will notice in the below “after” photo yet another example of Sarah’s signature style: Her use of layering with pillows and throw blankets.
+You'll find this throughout Three Cheers’ beds and couches, and as she reminds us, “When you have a base of white, you can always change your accents to reflect what you love right now.
+The more throw pillows and blankets you use, the warmer and more inviting the space will feel.”